Great White Sharks

 We operate two 4-person cages using a proprietary swivel system which hooks to our swim platform making it very easy and safe to get in and out of our cages even in rough weather.
 We also pioneered submersible cages at Guadalupe and operate a 3-person submersible cage to 30 feet.
 Having only 20 passengers and three cages enables us to rotate 10 guests in and out every hour all day long.
 We have thought about adding more cages but decided we did not want a “circus” feel when meeting great whites on their own turf.

 The Solmar V starts the Guadalupe season at the beginning of August and runs through October.
 Our trips are all 4 nights/5days with 3 full days of cage diving.
-Clients are picked up on day one at 10 a.m. at the Hampton Inn, San Diego close to the airport and escorted safely down in an air-conditioned luxury coach to Ensenada, Mexico.
+Clients are picked up on day one at 10 a.m. at our host hotel in San Diego close to the airport and escorted safely down in an air-conditioned luxury coach to Ensenada, Mexico.
 It’s actually a beautiful, scenic drive down the coast once you get past all the Tijuana border traffic.
 This is about a 1 1/2 hour drive, departing Cruiseport Marina at approximately 12 noon.
 It’s an eighteen hour crossing putting us at the island early morning of day 2.
 We start operations immediately and day 2, 3 and 4 are spent cage diving with great whites.
 At the end of day 4 we wrap up and start back to port arriving by noon on day 5.
 The luxury coach is waiting to drive our clients back to San Diego that afternoon.
 However, because the border crossing at Tijuana can take time, we advise our clients not to book any return flights until late that evening or the next day.